 The Book of Genesis briefly follows the lineage that descended from Cain, ending with the tragic account of Lamech.
 We are told two things about this line: they fell into awful sinfulness, and they were apparently very resourceful.
 Lamech is mentioned only in connection with his sinfulness and unrepentant attitude toward God.
 His children are mentioned only in connection with their accomplishments.
 Jabal, Jubal, and Tubal-Cain are commended as the “fathers” of various arts and sciences; while Lamech’s daughter, Naamah (whose name means “pleasantness” or “loveliness”), is simply mentioned without comment.

-“…For the LORD seeth not as man seeth; for man looketh on the outward appearance, but the LORD looketh on the heart.”
-(1 Samuel 16:7b)
+“…For God sees not as man sees, for man looks at the outward appearance, but the LORD looks at the heart (1 Samuel 16:7b)

 What a stunning contrast we have in the narrative concerning Cain’s line: people who seemed to be so filled with grace and beauty, yet with hearts that were dead to the things of God!

 “For the LORD of hosts has planned, and who can frustrate it?
 And as for His stretched-out hand, who can turn it back?”
-(Isaiah 14:27 NASB)
+(Isaiah 14:27)